Goodlinux/zipsme/README.md

-Running it in docker with alpine 3.13 nginx server and php8 packages to load are : apk -U add php8 php8-fpm php8-mysqli nginx git tzdata php8-zlib php8-gd php8-opcache php8-curl curl nano
+Running it in docker with alpine 3.13 nginx server and php8 packages to load are :
+ - apk -U add php8 php8-fpm php8-mysqli nginx git tzdata

 In Docker,
 Copy nginx.conf in the /etc/nginx/conf.d/default.conf
-cp /var/wwww/zipsme/nginx.conf /etc/nginx/conf.d/default.conf
+ - cp /var/wwww/zipsme/nginx.conf /etc/nginx/conf.d/default.conf

 in Dockerfie, you can parameter things to be able to connect to your MysqlSgbd (personaly I use Mariadb)